cloudmesh/classes/docs/source/lesson/linux/cloudmesh-installation.rst

    $ cm vm delete vibhatha-001

-Note :

-No inside directories, just create everythin in the home directory.
+..
+Note:: No inside directories, just create everythin in the home directory.
    Or a work directory in the home directory.
 Make sure work in the same directory when executing commands.
 And make sure you are in the right directory when you are executing commands.
 We do this in order to minimize complications and add the correct cloudmesh.yaml file for the task.You should edit the right way.
    (never use cd when doing this)